A journey of

 If you're looking for a destination that can provide you a true appreciation for the beauty of nature, as well as get you a chance to dine and drink new flavors, and allow you to appreciate art of all kind - well, then Asheville is calling!

 Anyone watch National Lampoon's Vacation and then want to do a big American road trip like the Griswolds - antics and all?

 I always did!
 And when COVID-19 came along and interrupted our original summer plans, we scrambled to find a Plan B. We devised a last minute option, pulled out of the hat in an attempt to salvage the spring break we didn't have and the summer vacation we were still uncertain of.

 Our itinerary eventually took us 6,000 plus miles, across 17 states, and visiting many new sites we hadn't seen together as a family.
 Our goal was to hit a handful of National Parks, but also to take our time to get there, and getting to see states we didn't always have a reason to go to.
 We knew the time spent in each place would be limited, but our visits were meant to be an appetizer, not the main course.
 And we decided if we fell in love with any place, we could always come back at a later time for more.

-So here are some of the questions I've received about what we did, why and how.
+What did we do?
+How did we do it?
+And why?
 Just know that these decisions are very much based on us and our travel style, and could & should be customized to you.